Klins101/pybullet-robot-base/README.md

 ## Overview

-This repository contains Python code implementing the $ J^+ $-RTT (Jacobian Pseudoinverse-Based RRT) motion planning algorithm.
+This repository contains Python code implementing the \( J^+ \) -RTT (Jacobian Pseudoinverse-Based RRT) motion planning algorithm.
 The $ J^+ $-RTT algorithm is a variant of the Rapidly exploring Random Trees (RRT) algorithm, designed for finding collision-free paths in a 3D environment.
 This implementation utilizes Python with libraries like `numpy`, `matplotlib`.

 ## Requirements

-- Python 3.x
+- Python 3.11
 - numpy
 - matplotlib
-- scipy

 ## Usage